imagekit-developer/imagekit-nodejs/README.md

 ImageKit is complete media storage, optimization, and transformation solution that comes with an [image and video CDN](https://imagekit.io/features/imagekit-infrastructure).
 It can be integrated with your existing infrastructure - storage like AWS S3, web servers, your CDN, and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.

 ## Changelog
-### SDK Version 5.0.0
-#### Breaking changes
-**1. Overlay Syntax update**
-* In version 5.0.0, we've removed the old overlay syntax parameters such as `oi`, `ot`, `obg`, and [more](https://docs.imagekit.io/features/image-transformations/overlay).
-These parameters are deprecated and will start returning errors when used in URLs.
-Please migrate to the new Layers syntax that supports overlay nesting, provides better positional control, and allows more transformations at the layer level.
-You can start with [examples](https://docs.imagekit.io/features/image-transformations/overlay-using-layers#examples) to learn quickly.
-* You can migrate to the new Layers syntax using the `raw` transformation parameter.

 ##### Table of contents
 * [Installation](#installation)